TheAnsarya/dragon-warrior-info/docs/video_scripts/episode_01_getting_started.md

 **[VISUAL: Dragon Warrior title screen in emulator, fade to VS Code with project open]**

 **NARRATION:**
-> "Welcome to the Dragon Warrior ROM Hacking Tutorial Series!
-I'm going to show you how to go from zero to building your own modified Dragon Warrior ROM in just about 10 minutes.
+> "Hey everyone, welcome to the Dragon Warrior ROM Hacking Tutorial Series!
+If you've ever wanted to create your own version of this classic NES RPG, you're in the right place.
 >
+> I'm about to show you how to go from absolutely nothing to building your own modified Dragon Warrior ROM in just about 10 minutes.
+Seriously, 10 minutes!
+>
 > By the end of this video, you'll have:
 > - Your own copy of the project on GitHub
 > - All the tools you need installed
 > - A freshly built ROM running in an emulator
 >
-> Let's get started!"
+> Sound good?
+Let's dive in!"

-**[B-ROLL: Quick montage of Universal Editor, monsters.json editing, emulator gameplay]**
+**[B-ROLL: Quick montage showing the Universal Editor interface, editing monsters.json with cool stats visible, emulator gameplay showing a battle]**

 ---